Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: Human Communication of Uncertainty

 \section{Human Communication of Uncertainty}

-Although predictive uncertainty can be represented in a variety of ways \citep{hoaraumeasures}, humans are already used to express and interpret uncertainty verbally, making a potentially more intuitive medium.
-This section is therefore dedicated to first gain a better understanding of the standards and mechanisms in human uncertainty communication.
-We distinguish two \emph{registers} of verbalizing uncertainty, namely using numerical expressions (\emph{100 \%}, \emph{The chance of this is 6/10}) and verbal expressions (\emph{I am very certain}), where words such as \emph{certain}, \emph{might} or \emph{maybe} are referred to as epistemic markers.\\
+Although predictive uncertainty can be represented in many ways \citep{hoaraumeasures}, humans are intuitively able to express and interpret uncertainty verbally.
+This section first provides a better understanding of the norms and mechanisms in human uncertainty communication.
+We distinguish two \emph{registers} of verbal uncertainty, namely numerical and verbal expressions, where words such as \emph{certain}, \emph{might} or \emph{maybe} are called epistemic markers.\\